Irfan-Chowdhury/Doctors-Portal/README.md

 - 72-2 Create Appointment Banner using React Day Picker
 - 72-3 Lift up state to share data and Available Appointment Component
 - 72-4 Appointment Options and available slots with conditional rendering
+- 72-5 Display a modal from on booking click with dynamic data

 ## `PACKAGES`
 #### 1. Create [React](https://reactjs.org/) App
 ```bash